ucancallmealicia/archivesspace-collection-control-toolbox/README.md

 # ArchivesSpace Collection Control Toolbox
-Simple tools to help you start making the most of collection control functionality in ArchivesSpace
+Simple tools to make the most of collection control functionality in ArchivesSpace

 # Requirements